Capital city

-A capital city or capital is the municipality holding primary status in a country, state, province, department, or other subnational entity, usually as its seat of the government.
-A capital is typically a city that physically encompasses the government's offices and meeting places; the status as capital is often designated by its law or constitution.
-In some jurisdictions, including several countries, different branches of government are in different settlements.
-In some cases, a distinction is made between the official (constitutional) capital and the seat of government, which is in another place.
+A capital city, or just capital, is the municipality holding primary status in a country, state, province, department, or other subnational division, usually as its seat of government.
+A capital is typically a city that physically encompasses the government's offices and meeting places; the status as capital is often designated by law or a constitution.
+In some jurisdictions, including several countries, different branches of government are in different settlements, sometimes meaning there are multiple official capitals.
+In some cases, a distinction is made between the official (constitutional) capital and the seat of government.

-English-language news media often use the name of the capital city as an alternative name for the government of the country of which it is the capital, as a form of metonymy.
-For example, "relations between Washington and London" refer to "relations between the United States and the United Kingdom".
+English-language media often use the name of the capital metonymically to refer to the government sitting there.
+Thus, "London–Washington relations" is understood to mean diplomatic relations between Great Britain and the United States.

 Terminology and etymology

-The word capital derives from the Latin word caput (genitive capitis), meaning 'head'.